vetacode/vetacode/README.md

 ---

-### About Me
+## About Me

 I am a **Frontend Developer** with User Design Focus and a strong foundation in UI/UX, with a decade background in technical and commercial leadership.
 Specialized in building user-centered web applications using React, TypeScript, and Tailwind CSS, with a deep understanding of design principles and precision execution.

 - Working on open-source web projects
-- Learning AI, Advanced React, React Native, Phyton and modern front-end tech
+- Learning AI, Advanced React, React Native, Phyton and modern frontend tech
-- Looking to collaborate on open-source or creative front-end projects | Future *Head of Software Engineer*
+- Looking to collaborate on open-source or creative frontend projects | Future *Head of Software Engineer*
-- *I love The Process*
+- ### I love The Process

 ---

-### Tech Stack & Tools
+## Tech Stack & Tools

 |Group|Tech Stack|
 |--------|----------------------|